duneroadrunner/SaferCPlusPlus/README.md

 ### Asynchronously shared objects
 One situation where safety mechanisms are particularly important is when sharing objects between asynchronous threads.
 In particular, while one thread is modifying an object, you want to ensure that no other thread accesses it.
 But you also want to do it in a way that allows for maximum utilization of the shared object.
 To this end the library provides "access requesters".
 Access requesters provide "lock pointers" on demand that are used to safely access the shared object.

 In cases where the object you want to share is "immutable" (i.e. not modifiable), no access control is necessary.
-For these cases the library provides "immutable fixed pointers", which can be thought of as sort of a safer version `std::shared_ptr<>`.
+For these cases the library provides "immutable fixed pointers", which can be thought of as sort of a safer version of `std::shared_ptr<>`.

 In order to ensure safety, shared objects can only be accessed through lock pointers or immutable fixed pointers.
 If you have an existing object that you only want to share part of the time, you can swap (using `std::swap()` for example) the object with a shared object when it's time to share it, and swap it back when you're done sharing.